Green Artist

 Materials

-Materials can sometimes be the most expensive part of any project (besides your time of course).
+Materials can sometimes be the most expensive part of any project (besides your time, of course).
 This is especially true when it comes to wood burning art, since you’ll be working with various kinds of wood, stains, and other materials.

-Some of my wood burning tools are definitely expensive upfront, and it costs money to replace broken and old tips on my wood burning pens, so it’s a good idea to know how much your tool upkeep costs are when pricing out pyrography art.
+Some of my wood burning tools are expensive upfront, and it costs money to replace broken and old tips on my wood burning pens, so it’s a good idea to know how much your tool upkeep costs are when pricing out pyrography art.

 Check out my pyrography art for sale here!